Daniel Hand High School

 An important aspect of your high school education is to broaden your experiences beyond the classroom walls.
 We encourage you to become involved in co-curricular and extracurricular activities in both the high school and the community.
 Some of the many possibilities available to you include clubs, athletics, student government, the arts, and community service endeavors.
 All of these provide opportunities for you to pursue interests and make new friendships.

 The administration, faculty, and staff of Daniel Hand High School are here to provide you with the resources, support, and encouragement you will need to be successful.

 Anthony R. Salutari, Jr.

-Our primary purpose is to graduate successful life-long learners who are responsible citizens in the global community.
-Daniel Hand High School students, in collaboration with educators, parents, and the Madison community, will develop as motivated, self-reliant, creative, and ethical individuals who respect differences in others.
+Our primary purpose is to graduate enthusiastic life-long learners who are responsible global citizens.
+Daniel Hand High School students, in collaboration with educators, parents/guardians, and the community, will develop as motivated, self-reliant, creative, and ethical individuals who respect differences in others.

 It is the policy of the Board of Education of Madison that no person shall be excluded from employment or participation in, be denied the benefits of or, be subjected to unlawful discrimination under any educational or employment program or activity because of age, color, marital status, national origin, physical disability, race, creed, or sex.
 This policy includes but is not limited to course offerings, athletic programs, school counseling, and test procedures.
 While separation of students in certain specific activities and facilities may be warranted in the best interest of the students' physical or emotional or social well-being, and while unequal aggregate expenditure of funds for members of a particular group of students will not in and of itself constitute a violation of this policy, it is the explicit intent of the Board to provide genuinely equal opportunity for all students in all program areas.
 The grievance procedure, which will permit students to communicate grievances related to the Title IX Regulations, can be found in the Handbook for Students and Parents.